erik-sv/encypher-ai/docs/package/user-guide/metadata-encoding.md

 1. Scan the text for variation selectors
 2. Convert variation selectors back to bytes
 3. Parse the header to identify the format and version
-4. Extract the metadata content and HMAC
+4. Extract the metadata content and signature
-5. Verify the HMAC using the extracted metadata and secret key
+5. Verify the signature using the public key corresponding to the key_id in the metadata

 ## Related Documentation